 The ABS helps you to maintain full steering and directional stability when you brake heavily in an emergency, by preventing the road wheels from locking.
-The ABS monitors the speed of each road wheel and varies the pressure to each brake.
-The ABS optimizes the tyre-to-road adhesion when you brake heavily.

 HINTS ON DRIVING WITH ABS

 When the ABS is operating, the brake pedal will pulse.
 This is normal.
 Maintain pressure on the brake pedal.